ZixWang1015/ZixWang1015.github.io/_pages/about.md

 More Info 📧
 ------
 Feel free to contact me if you feel my works inspiring or interesting, my email address is <zixwang1015@hust.edu.cn>.
 My working area is at the East#17 building of Huazhong University of Science and Technology, C309 office.
+The Github page of our HUST EIC Trustworthy AI Lab is <https://github.com/SPHelixLab>.

 Hope to make more friends!